The Biomechanical Differences Between Men and Women in Sports

 Women have a roughly 50% greater risk of common pathologies when they run.
 They are more likely to suffer from patella-femoral pain syndrome (PFPS), plantar fasciitis, and iliotibial band syndrome (ITBS) for example.

 It’s not just a case of women being smaller so they’re more brittle.
 That’s a broad oversimplification that exists outside of the scientific community.
 It’s also not because their uteruses might fall out, as was once the argument against women running.
 There are nuanced differences between men’s and women’s bodies that have an impact on performance and injury risk.

 For example, according to the Decker et al. study from 2003, during the stance phase of running women exhibit:

 Greater adduction and internal rotation at the hip than men.

 Greater eversion of the ankle than men.

-Additionally, differences in gluteus medius and gluteus maximus activation during higher velocity running has been noted.
+Additionally, differences in the gluteus medius and gluteus maximus activation during higher velocity running have been noted.

 Ultimately, these factors combine so that there is an abnormal amount of force displaced to ligaments and supporting structures of the knee, hip and ankle which increases the risk of injury for women.

 Most sports involve more movement than just running.
 Even if you’re a long-distance runner you’re going to have to change direction at some point.
 If you play a field sport, you’re more than likely going to make sharp cuts to turn and twist your body when reacting to the ball or your opponent.